kdash-rs/kdash/CONTRIBUTING.md

 1. Create a PR

 - There are other commands that are configured on the Makefile.
 If you have make installed then you can use those directly
-- For `make test` you need to install tarpaulin with `cargo install cargo-tarpaulin`
+- For `make test-cov` you need to install tarpaulin with `cargo install cargo-tarpaulin`
 - For `make analyse` you need to install geiger with `cargo install cargo-geiger`